 What to Buy for a New Puppy

-Whether you are seeking help for dog training, Los Angeles Boot Camp or looking to adopt a puppy from your local humane society or shelter (that only advocates fear-free, positive reinforcement behavior and training), the list of items to acquire and prepare for before you bring home your new dog largely remains the same.
+Whether you are seeking help for dog training, Los Angeles Boot Camp or looking to adopt a specific dog breed puppy from your local humane society or shelter (that only advocates fear-free, positive reinforcement behavior and training), the list of items to acquire and prepare for before you bring home your new dog largely remains the same.
 We have made a list of some of the things you want to make sure you have before you buy, foster or adopt a dog and some extra special items you may want to pick up as well.